-BTQ & Sonora Announce Revised Business Combination And Appoint Chen-mou Cheng Chief Scientific Officer
+Btq & Sonora Announce Revised Business Combination And Appoint Chen-mou Cheng Chief Scientific Officer

+VANCOUVER, May 4, 2022 - Sonora Gold & Silver Corp.
+(TSXV: SOC) (the "Company" or "Sonora") wishes to provide an update to its previously announced proposed share exchange transaction with BTQ AG ("BTQ") (the "Transaction").
+The Company and BTQ have entered into an agreement amending its definitive share exchange agreement with BTQ to extend the outside date for completion of the Transaction to July 31, 2022 and revising the applicable consolidation ratio for the Company from 6:1 to 10:1.

-The Transaction is structured as a share acquisition pursuant to which Sonora Will acquire all of the issued and outstanding securities of BTQ in accordance with the definitive agreement, as amended from time to time.
-Prior to dosing Of the Transaction, Sonora intends to complete a consolidation (the "Consolidation") of its common shares on the basis Of 10 common shares currently outstanding for one new common share (each, a "Consolidated Share") and a private placement (the "Sonora Financing") of up to 25 million subscription receipts (each, a "Subscription Receipt") at a price of $040 per Subscription Receipt.
+The Transaction is structured as a share acquisition pursuant to which Sonora will acquire all of the issued and outstanding securities of BTQ in accordance with the definitive agreement, as amended from time to time.
+Prior to closing of the Transaction, Sonora intends to complete a consolidation (the "Consolidation") of its common shares on the basis of 10 common shares currently outstanding for one new common share (each, a "Consolidated Share") and a private placement (the "Sonora Financing") of up to 25 million subscription receipts (each, a "Subscription Receipt") at a price of $0.40 per Subscription Receipt.

 Trading in the common shares of the Company has been halted in connection with the announcement of the proposed Transaction.
 The Company expects that trading will remain halted pending closing of the Transaction, subject to the earlier resumption upon acceptance of the Transaction by a recognized exchange and the filing of required materials.

-Jointly With the revised agreement, BTQ is proud to announce the appointment Of Chen-Mou Cheng as the company's Chief Scientific Officer.
-Prof. Cheng has been part Of the BTQ team since March 2021 as an advisor and is now transitioning from his position of associate professor at Kanazawa University to a full-time role effective immediately.
-He remains affiliated with the premier Japanese research university in an adjunct professor function. prof. Cheng brings over 30 years of knowledge, relationships, and real-world applications in the nascent field Of post-quantum cryptography to table and is tasked With establishing BTQs long-term research and development vision.
+Jointly with the revised agreement, BTQ is proud to announce the appointment of Chen-Mou Cheng as the company's Chief Scientific Officer.
+Prof. Cheng has been part of the BTQ team since March 2021 as an advisor and is now transitioning from his position of associate professor at Kanazawa University to a full-time role effective immediately.
+He remains affiliated with the premier Japanese research university in an adjunct professor function.
+Prof. Cheng brings over 30 years of knowledge, relationships, and real-world applications in the nascent field of post-quantum cryptography to the table and is tasked with establishing BTQ's long-term research and development vision.

-Prof. Cheng had the following comments following his appointment: "After three decades in academia spanning across multiple universities in Taiwan, the United States, Germany, and Japan, I am thrilled to transition to leading BTQ's world-Hass team by joining the company as Gief Scientific Officer.
-1100k forward to leading BTQ's renowned research department and bridging the gap between the company's global partners and academic research.
-I am confident the team will execute its core R&D efforts, providing end-users with industry-leading post-quantum security, facilitated by sustainable practices for the cryptocurrency universe. "
+Prof. Cheng had the following comments following his appointment: "After three decades in academia spanning across multiple universities in Taiwan, the United States, Germany, and Japan, I am thrilled to transition to leading BTQ's world-class team by joining the company as Chief Scientific Officer.
+I look forward to leading BTQ's renowned research department and bridging the gap between the company's global partners and academic research.
+I am confident the team will execute on its core R&D efforts, providing end-users with industry-leading post-quantum security, facilitated by sustainable practices for the cryptocurrency universe."

 About Chen-Mou Cheng

-Chen-Mou Cheng his BS and MS in Electrical Engineering from National Taiwan University in 1996 and 1998, respectively, as well as his PhD in Computer Science from Harvard University in 2007.
-Before joining BTQ Prof. Cheng taught cryptography and information security at the National Taiwan university, Osaka University, and Kanazawa University.
-His main area of expertise is cryptography with a particular focus on post-quantum cryptography, in which he has published more than 50 peer-reviewed research papers throughout his academic Career.
+Chen-Mou Cheng received his BS and MS in Electrical Engineering from National Taiwan University in 1996 and 1998, respectively, as well as his PhD in Computer Science from Harvard University in 2007.
+Before joining BTQ, Prof. Cheng taught cryptography and information security at the National Taiwan University, Osaka University, and Kanazawa University.
+His main area of expertise is cryptography with a particular focus on post-quantum cryptography, in which he has published more than 50 peer-reviewed research papers throughout his academic career.

 ON BEHALF OF THE BOARD OF DIRECTORS